 Step 2: You Gather All the Material that is required

-This includes magazines or brochures, a Laser Printer, Iron for clothes, an Etching solution, Laminate Clad of Copper, Thinner, plastic wires, and scrubs used in the kitchen.
-You may also need a black marker, kitchen paper, old clothes, cutter, and sandpaper.
+This includes magazines or brochures, a Laser Printer, an Iron for clothes, an Etching solution, a Laminate Clad of Copper, Thinner, plastic wires, and scrubs used in the kitchen.
+You may also need a black marker, kitchen paper, old clothes, a cutter, and sandpaper.

 Step 3: A Physical Print Out Of The Layout Is Necessary